A Graphical Calculus for Quantum Computing with Multiple Qudits using Generalized Clifford Algebras: Graphical Calculus: Diagrammatic Setup

+The algebraic definition of these braid elements\footnote{The special case in which $k$ and $l$ are adjacent was studied by Jaffe and Liu \cite{Jaffe2017}, which, to the best of the author's knowledge, is the first work to introduce this particular summation definition for the generalized Clifford algebra.
+A related summation expression for constructing a braid element is given by the work of Jones \cite{Jones1989} in the case that $N$ is a power of an odd prime.} is given by and for $k<l$ in $\{1,2,\ldots,2n\}$.
+Here,

 \end{definition} Note that this is a general definition of the braid element, which goes beyond the diagrams above, since we allow for $|k-l|\neq1$, which includes the local (nearest-neighbor) braid operators as a special case.
+We hasten to add that the terminology ``braid element'' at this point is only suggestive.
+To justify this terminology one has to prove that the braid elements satisfy braiding relations, in particular the Yang-Baxter equation, which is the subject of the section titled Applications on the Golden Rule.